denisevice/checklist-trello-bot/README.md

   - It works when items are checked via the API

 ## Why call it a bot?
-Automatic actions are performed by the Trello user who authorized the **Checklist bot** power-up.
+Automatic actions are performed by the Trello user who authorized the **Check bot** power-up.
 Once properly configured, the "bot" acts in the background until desactived.\n The bot can be started by any user who joined the board.

 ## How do templates work?
 A checklist template is simply a card bearing the name of a list and containing one or more checklists.
 Card templates are usually stored in a list containing all the templates associated a board.
-Once you've told **Checklist Bot** where to look for the template you are all set
+Once you've told **Check Bot** where to look for the template you are all set

 ## Demo board
 If you want to try it, please make a copy of [Hiring Process](https://trello.com/b/36AnQeAb/hiring-process-checklist-bot-power-up-demo) board